 A History Of Huge

 The notion of Berkshire Hathaway and Buffett making a gigantic acquisition is not a surprise to anyone who has paid attention to the Oracle’s buying habits.
 In 2009, it was the Burlington Northern Santa Fe railroad.
 Berkshire bought Heinz in 2013 and merged it with Kraft in 2015 to form The Kraft Heinz Co.
-(NASDAQ:KHCD).
+(NASDAQ:KHCC).

 In 2014, Berkshire bought Duracell from The Procter & Gamble Co.
-(NYSE:PGD) and in 2015 did the biggest deal ever for the company buying out aircraft components maker, Precision Castparts for $32 billion.
+(NYSE:PGC) and in 2015 did the biggest deal ever for the company buying out aircraft components maker, Precision Castparts for $32 billion.
 The question of “Who is next?” is yet to be answered.